-Advice about housing options and who to talk to for support
+Advice about housing options for those with additional needs and who to talk to for support in Wiltshire.

-At your year nine annual review, you will be supported to think about where you might like to live in the future.
-It is important that you and your family have good information from the start so that your support needs are assessed, and possible options are explored and understood.
+From the year nine annual review, young people are supported to think about where they might like to live in the future.
+It is important that they and their supportive adults have good information so that their needs are assessed, and possible options are explored and understood.

 You can use the internet to find a room to rent in a house or a flat.
 Websites you could visit include: